lminne/tokenmeter/README.md

 import OpenAI from 'openai';
 import { NodeTracerProvider } from '@opentelemetry/sdk-trace-node';
 import { SimpleSpanProcessor, ConsoleSpanExporter } from '@opentelemetry/sdk-trace-base';
-import { monitor, withAttributes, TokenMeterProcessor } from 'tokenmeter';
+import { monitor, withAttributes } from 'tokenmeter';

 // 1.
-Set up OpenTelemetry with TokenMeter processor const provider = new NodeTracerProvider();
+Set up OpenTelemetry
+const provider = new NodeTracerProvider();
-provider.addSpanProcessor(new TokenMeterProcessor());
 provider.addSpanProcessor(new SimpleSpanProcessor(new ConsoleSpanExporter()));
 provider.register();

 // 2.
-Wrap your AI client
-const openai = monitor(new OpenAI());
+Wrap your AI client (this is what adds cost tracking!) const openai = monitor(new OpenAI());

 // 3.
 Track costs with context